 Our apartment was located on the second floor (no lift and narrow stairs) in one of the side streets off the main square.
 Our street was filled with restaurants and interesting stores.

-With an apartment comes the convenience of a washing machine to do our laundry and a kitchen to prepare our own meals.
+With an apartment comes the convenience of a washing machine and a kitchen to prepare our own meals.
 We did enjoy dinners out, but when your travelling with kids you need to be flexible, and some nights we were completely exhausted and prepared something simple to eat.

-We could fling the shutters and windows open and listen to the sound of the people enjoying themselves in the square and restaurants.
+We could fling the shutters and windows open and listen to the sound of people enjoying themselves in the square.
 It made us feel a part of life in Rome.

 I would also like to stay at…